rsnpj/notes-site/notes/Year_1/Programming/P5js.md

 ## Importing code

--   Link to external javascript code with `src` attribute
+-   Link to external JavaScript code with `src` attribute

 -   Usually placed in `head`